General Admission to the University

 Virginia University of Lynchburg will make reasonable accommodations for the known physical or mental disabilities of an otherwise qualified individual (as those terms defined in the American with Disabilities Act).
-If you have a disability which requires an accommodation, please contact Mrs. Rachel Richardson, Director of Disability Services 2058 Garfield Avenue, Lynchburg, Virginia 24501 or by telephone 434-528- 5276 (Ext.
+If you have a disability that requires accommodation, please contact Ms. Pat Price, Director of Disability Services 2058 Garfield Avenue, Lynchburg, Virginia 24501 or by telephone 434-528-5276 (Ext.
 1114).
 Students and the Director will engage in an interactive process to determine reasonable accommodations.

 Students Transferring from Other Colleges

 Usually, a student transferring from another college who is eligible for re-entrance to that college shall also be eligible for admission to Virginia University of Lynchburg.
 It is the role of the University to help each student succeed in a program from which he/she can benefit.
 If a transfer student is ineligible to return to a particular curriculum in a previous college, generally he/she will not be allowed to enroll in the same curriculum in the college until two semesters elapse or until he/she completes an approved developmental program at the college.

 The Admissions Committee of the University shall decide on each case and usually shall impose special conditions for the admissions of such students, including “conditional admittance.”
 Students transferring from other colleges should consult with the Director of Admissions for an assessment of credits in order to determine their academic standing before registering for classes.
 Admission may be granted to students holding a GPA of 2.0.
 Generally, no credit will be given for courses with grades lower than “C.” A transfer student may be advised to repeat courses if it is clear to his/her advantage to do so in order to make satisfactory progress in his/her chosen curriculum.
 Earn at least 25% of the credit hours required for the degree from VUL.